tariknz/irsdk-dev-chat/README.md

-# iRacing Forum Query System
+# iRacing SDK Query Chatbot

 A simple system to scrape iRacing forums, store posts with embeddings, and query them using AI.